(Effective May 23, 2017)

 6.8.3 Notice: Notice of any special meeting of the Board of Directors shall be given at least two (2) days prior to the meeting in written or printed format, delivered in person, via email or other electronic transmission.

 6.8.4 Quorum: The act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors, unless the act of a greater number is required by law or by these Bylaws.
 A simple majority of the Directors shall constitute a quorum for the transaction of business at any meeting of the Board.
-If less than a quorum of the Directors is present at the meeting, the Directors present may adjourn the meeting from time to time without further notice.
+If less than a quorum of the Directors is present at the meeting, the Directors present may adjourn the meeting without further notice.

 6.8.5 Participation by Technology: Directors may participate in a Board meeting by use of telephone or any other means of communication by which all members participating may simultaneously hear each other during the meeting.
 A director participating in a meeting by this means is deemed to be present in person at the meeting.